AlanLeverenz/Final-Project/README.md

 The app defaults to storing 12 articles for each search, which are saved in the Query collection.
 Each set of 12 pertaining to a search are represented in a dot graph.
 The dots are spaced in 12 columns.
 Their score is visualized by their vertical position (negative to positive) and color (reds = negative, blues = neutral, greens = positive).

+* IBM Watson NLU sentiment decimal scores have been converted to positive intervals ranging from 0 - 100.
 * Click on a dot to view its headline above.
 * Click on the Delete button to remove all 12 articles in the graph from the Query database.